auroranockert/venus/README.markdown

 to get it to work with your configuration, look at NSUserData, it's a string of names, separated by '|' (pipe).

+I have it configured so I can switch between Swedish and US keyboard layouts on Caps Lock + A, and Japanese and US on Caps Lock + S. Works pretty sweet.

 Building the service bundle
 -------------------------------------------------------------------------------